jenkinsci/kubernetes-operator/website/content/en/docs/Troubleshooting/_index.md

 ```

 ## Operator debug mode
 If you need to access additional logs from the Operator, you can run it in debug mode.
-To do that, add ``"--debug""``
+To do that, add ``"--debug"``
 argument to jenkins-operator container args in your Operator deployment.